Contentious disputes in the church.

 A bit of the historical context is crucial to this passage on contentious disputes in the church.

 Emperor Claudius of Rome expelled the Jews around 49AD (Acts 18:2).
 At that time, the “Messianic Christians” led the Roman church.
-They were authentic Christians, many of whom still chose to practice the OT Law, even though Jesus fulfilled and replaced it.
-The Gentile Christians stepped up into leadership, next man up.
+They were authentic Christians, many of whom still chose to practice the OT Law, even though Jesus fulfilled and replaced it with His death and resurrection.
+With the expulsion of those with Jewish background from Rome, the Gentile Christians stepped up into leadership, next man up.
 Shortly before Paul wrote Romans, the Messianic Christians returned to Rome.
-And they found their church had changed with the new leadership.
-Disputes within the church disrupted church unity.
+And they found their church had changed with new leadership.
+This clash of values and cultures within the Roman church sparked contentious disputes within the Roman church and threatened to disrupt church unity.

 Read these two verses now, Romans 14:1 and 15:7, the bookends for the context.